-Sharon is turning her dissertation research into a book, with as preliminary title “Cutting the Tall Grass: Hardship and Privilege in a City after Depopulation”
+Sharon is turning her dissertation research into the book: “Cutting the Tall Grass: Hardship and Privilege in a City after Depopulation.”

 We often imagine urban life in dense, walkable neighborhoods – places with reliable public transportation, a variety of local stores, and a vibrant street life.
 However, from Detroit and Newark to Chicago and St. Louis, many urban neighborhoods have faced decades of depopulation, the results of years of deindustrialization, suburbanization, racial redlining, and public and private disinvestments.
 Here children walk by boarded-up houses on their routes to school, residents worry about more neighbors leaving, and speculator “We Buy Homes” signs litter intersections.

-What is it like to live in a poor, black, and extremely depopulated neighborhood?
+What is it like to live in a poor, Black, and extremely depopulated neighborhood?
 And why would white middle-class newcomers move here?
-In the book Cutting the Tall Grass, I draw on three years of ethnographic fieldwork from July 2015 to August 2018 while I lived and became a homeowner in Brightmoor, to show how legacies and traumas of neighborhood decline shaped how longtimers and newcomers lived in one of America’s most devastated urban neighborhoods.
+In the book Cutting the Tall Grass, I draw on three years of ethnographic fieldwork from July 2015 to August 2018 while I lived and became a homeowner in Brightmoor, to show how traumas of decline shaped how longtimers and newcomers lived in one of America’s most devastated urban neighborhoods.

-In Cutting the Tall Grass, I explain how and why decades of racialized disinvestments and neighborhood decline weighted on longtime residents, while white newcomers were able to turn distress into exclusive opportunities.
-Doing so, I show how living through decades of neighborhood decline came with its own legacies and traumas.
+In Cutting the Tall Grass, I explain how and why decades of racialized disinvestments and neighborhood decline weighted on longtime residents, while white newcomers could turn distress into exclusive opportunities.
+Doing so, I show how traumas of living through neighborhood decline add to the detrimental impacts of neighborhood disadvantage.
 I also help us better understand gentrification by looking at this unusual case.